zero-os/0-templates/templates/vm/README.md

 ### Actions:
 - `install`: creates a a vm and the hypervisor on the node.
-- `uninstall`: destroys the and deletes the service from 0-robot and the node.
+- `uninstall`: destroys and deletes the service from 0-robot and the node.
 - `shutdown`: shuts down the vm.
 - `pause`: pause the vm.
 - `resume`: resume the vm.